 What’s more, on top of feeling run down and burnt out from mom’s silent workload, it feels like I’m the only one who struggles.
 Do other moms feel like they are about to lose their minds each time they run late to an appointment?
 Do they feel the overwhelming guilt that comes with having to say no again and again because they don’t have one ounce of energy left?
 I love being a mom to these kids, but that love doesn’t make me superhuman.

 It always seems that this silent emotional workload falls on me.
 No, I don’t go into an office, but I am self-employed as a writer.
-But my spouse treats my work like it isn’t “real work.”
+However, my spouse treats my work as if it isn’t “real work.”
 Because I don’t report to a manager or corporate office, my work somehow means less than his.
 And, of course, his attitude isn’t limited just to the work I do that generates income.

 Handling Home Managerial Duties is Heavy Lifting

-Managing our family calendar and keeping a running list of what soaps, toiletries, and cleaners must be picked up at the store is work.
-And don’t forget, answering emails, scheduling appointments, and filling out paperwork all take time and energy.
-Any time I mention one of these mundane to-dos and receive a response that is somewhere along the lines of, well, doing that is sort of your job, isn’t it?
+Much of the mental work moms do is invisible, but it requires constant attention, planning, and emotional energy.
+Managing our family calendar and keeping a running list of what soaps, toiletries, and cleaners need to be picked up at the store is a chore.
+And don’t forget that answering emails, scheduling appointments, and filling out paperwork all require time and energy.
+Any time I mention one of these mundane to-dos and receive a response that is somewhere along the lines of, Well, doing that is sort of your job, isn’t it?
 Cue the intense irritation.

-If becoming a mom and a wife meant I turned into my family’s beck-and-call person – it’s news to me.
+If becoming a mom and a wife meant I had to be my family’s beck-and-call person – it’s news to me.
 For once, just once, I’d love not to do all the things that my family thinks magically get done every day.
 What would happen if they all had to make their own dinner?
 Who would throw their dirty laundry into the washer?
-How would the pantry make it through a week or two with no one to restock it?
+How would the pantry manage to last a week or two without anyone to restock it?
 When would they realize they’ve used the last roll of toilet paper?
 (Honestly, I laugh out loud thinking about that last one.)

 I’m Just Asking for a Bit of Help